Locations:

 What is the recovery time?

-You may need to stay overnight (or just a few hours) in the hospital after cardiac resynchronization therapy.
-You can go back to your normal activities in a few days.
-You shouldn’t drive or lift anything heavy for a week or so.
+After heart resynchronization therapy, you can go back to your normal activities in a few days.
+You shouldn’t drive or lift heavy things for a week or so.

-Your biventricular pacemaker should last for several years.
+Your CRT pacemaker should last for several years.
 It should improve your quality of life.
+Cardiac rehab can help you handle more physical activity after this procedure.

 Does cardiac resynchronization therapy work?